maproulette/docs/_documentation/not-implemented/02-reviewing.en_US.md

 ### Seeing your review history

-Your [public profile](/en-US/documentation/your-dashboard/) has two blocks that summarise reviewing, over a time range you choose:

-- **Reviews Received** — the outcomes of reviews of your own work
-- **Reviews Performed** — the outcomes of reviews you carried out
+A mapper's public profile has two blocks that summarise reviewing over a time range you choose — **Reviews Received** (the outcomes of reviews of their own work) and **Reviews Performed** (the outcomes of reviews they carried out).
+These are the one part of reviewing that is present today, populated from review history recorded earlier.

 ### Adding tags during review